Rahe/simple-image-sizes/readme.txt

 3. Choose the sizes to regenerate and regenerate them

 == Changelog ==

+* 3.1.0
+    * Regenerate images from the featured image
+    * Use wp_send_json since the minimum WordPress version is 3.5
 * 3.0.10
     * Remove text-domain on the header for language pack
 * 3.0.9